Prisons in Russia: History

 Prisons were divided into the "red" (run by prison authorities) and the "black" (administered by inmates).
 According to The Economist (2013) change would demand a deeper reform of the police and the courts.

+During the full-scale Russian invasion of Ukraine that began in 2022, Russia has recruited substantial numbers of convicts from its prisons into Russian penal military units, both through the Wagner Group and through official government units like Storm-Z and Storm-V.